An article by Liz Wolfe

 Academy participants train year-round at various locations in North Toronto, and also have the opportunity to play on a competitive league team affiliated with the Soccer Academy Alliance Canada (SAAC).

-Baedorf, who founded the USC in 2001, played soccer semi-professionally in Germany before coming to Canada.
-He has dedicated his life to working with kids who are enthusiastic about the sport, even allowing junior academy players to attend additional training sessions each week at no cost.
+Baedorf, who founded the USC in 2001, has dedicated his life to working with kids who are enthusiastic about the sport.
+He welcomes junior academy players to attend additional training sessions each week at no cost, if they find the time.

 "If they are so interested in soccer that they're going to get off the computer and come play an extra session, we will be happy campers.
 We're not going to charge them, because that's exactly what we want; to inspire a love of the game."